Convergence of hybrid slice sampling via spectral gap: Applications

-We stress that the assumptions on $\rho$ are very weak.
-We do not know whether the level sets are convex, star-shaped or have any additional structure.
-This also means that it might be difficult to implement the hit-and-run in this generality.
-In the next subsection we consider a combination of hit-and-run, stepping-out and shrinkage procedure, where we provide a concrete implementable algorithm.
+We stress that we do not know whether the level sets of $\rho$ are convex, star-shaped or have any additional structure.
+In this sense the imposed assumptions on $\rho$ can be considered as weak.
+This also means that it might be difficult to implement hit-and-run in this generality.
+In the next section we consider a combination of hit-and-run, stepping-out and shrinkage procedure, where we provide a concrete implementable algorithm.